treeverse/lakeFS/docs/howto/garbage-collection.md

 First, download the lakeFS Spark client Uber-jar.
 The Uber-jar can be found on a public S3 location:
 `http://treeverse-clients-us-east.s3-website-us-east-1.amazonaws.com/lakefs-spark-client-312-hadoop3/${CLIENT_VERSION}/lakefs-spark-client-312-hadoop3-assembly-${CLIENT_VERSION}.jar
 `
-**Note** GC backup and restore is available from version 0.5.2 of lakeFS Spark client.

 Running instructions: